ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 # install-program

-Install and Update openwrt to the emmc for Amlogic S9xxx STB.
+Install and Update openwrt to emmc for Amlogic S9xxx STB.

 ## Instructions